Cortland Wagonmakers: History

-The Cortland Wagonmakers continued play in the 1898 the New York State League as the league became an eight team league.
-The Wagonmakers finished in 5th place with a record of 45–49.
-Thomas McGuirk, Ed Delaney and Frank Leonard managed the team in 1898, as the Wagonmakers finished 8.5 games behind the 1st place Canandaigua Rustlers.
+The Cortland Wagonmakers continued play in the 1898 the New York State League as the league became an eight-team league.
+The Wagonmakers finished in fifth place with a record of 45–49.
+Thomas McGuirk, Ed Delaney and Frank Leonard managed the team in 1898, as the Wagonmakers finished 8.5 games behind the first place Canandaigua Rustlers.

 The Cortland use of the "Wagonmakers" moniker corresponds to local industry in Cortland, New York in the era.
 The city was home to numerous carriage and wagon manufacturers in the era, including the Brockway Carriage Works.

-Finishing above .500 for the first time in 1899, the Cortland Wagonmakers placed 3rd in the eight–team New York State League.
+Finishing above .500 for the first time in 1899, the Cortland Wagonmakers placed third in the eight–team New York State League.
 Finishing with a 56–46 record, the Wagonmakers were managed by Henry Ramsey.
-Cortland finished 17.0 games behind the 1st place Rome Romans in the final standings, as the league did not hold playoffs for its duration.
+Cortland finished 17.0 games behind the first place Rome Romans in the final standings, as the league did not hold playoffs for its duration.

-Cortland improved to place in 2nd place in 1900.
+Cortland improved to place in second place in 1900.
 Managed by J.D.
 Roche, the Wagonmakers had a 70–43 record in the New York State League final standings.
-Cortland finished 2.0 games behind the 1st place Utica Reds.
+Cortland finished 2.0 games behind the first place Utica Reds.

 The Cortland franchise relocated in 1901.
 On July 11, 1901, the Cortland Wagonmakers had a 22–34 record when the franchise moved to Waverly, New York.
-Completing the season as the Waverly Wagonmakers, the team had an overall record of 36–68, placing 7th in the New York State League under managers William A. Smith and M.T.
+Completing the season as the Waverly Wagonmakers, the team had an overall record of 36–68, placing seventh in the New York State League under managers William A. Smith and M.T.
 Roche.

-After a three season hiatus, the 1905 Cortland team resumed minor league play.
+After a three-season hiatus, the 1905 Cortland team resumed minor league play.
 Cortland joined the Independent level Empire State League for the 1905 season.
 The franchise folded from the league on July 18, 1905.
 The Cortland record and standing from 1905 are unknown.
 Cortland has not hosted another minor league baseball team.

 In 2008, a vintage baseball game was held honoring the Cortland Wagonmakers.
 The team honoring the Cortland Wagonmakers played against a team from Truxton, honoring the Truxton Giants.
 The teams played a double header using rules from the era.

 The ballpark

-The name of the Cortland minor league home ballpark(s) is not referenced.
+The name of the Cortland minor league home ballpark(s) is not known.